Need more Leads?

 Domain authority may seem complicated at first.
 Fortunately, checking your site’s domain authority score is super easy.
 Just follow these four steps:

 You just plugged your website URL into a domain authority tool and took a look at your domain authority score.
-Now, you’re probably wondering, “Is that good?”
+Now, you’re probably wondering, “Is that a good score?”

 It’s a fair question.
 It’s also the wrong question.
-You should be asking, “Is that good for my site?”
+You should be asking, “Is that a good domain authority score for my site?”

 As mentioned previously, domain authority scores range from low numbers to higher numbers.
 Every website starts with a low ranking and begins to climb as it gains backlinks and popularity.
 A good domain score depends on the domain authority scores of your direct competitors.